adamcarlile/sanction/README.md

 * __Type__: The Type of object in this graph, again it is optional, root nodes will have a nil type.
 * __Mode__: The mode of operation for the subjects and resources arrays:
   * Whitelist:
-    * Objects that exist are allowed, others are denied
+    * Objects that exist in the subjects array are allowed, others are denied
-    * A blank array is an implicit *DENY ALL* children
+    * A blank array is an implicit *DENY ALL* subjects
   * Blacklist:
-    * Objects that exist are denied, others are allowed
+    * Objects that exist in the subjects array are denied, others are allowed
-    * A blank array is an implicit *ALLOW ALL*
+    * A blank array is an implicit *ALLOW ALL* subjects
 * __Scope__: An array of 'actions' that can be performed on the object, this can be anything, 'read', 'write', 'testing' etc.
 * __Resources__: Resources are subject to the mode, blacklist is to exclude these resources from being accessed, whitelist being the opposite.
-  * Resources allows/denies will always take presedence over objects in the subjects array
+  * Resources allows/denies will always take precedence over objects in the subjects array
 * __Subjects__: An array that contains more of these objects, subject to the whitelist/blacklist mode of operation

 ### Interface